-- text in PDF documents*
+- Text in PDF documents*

 1. Search from Search Tab across all notes

-To search across all notes, open the Search tab in the library and type in keywords in the search field.
+To search across all notes, open the Search tab in the library and type in keywords in the Search field.
 Tapping on a result will take you to the desired spot.

-2. Searching in an open document
+2. Search an opened document

-Setting the right default language
+Set the default language

 Make sure to set the correct language for searching and converting your notes.
 This can be done in Goodnotes menu under Settings > Handwriting Recognition.